The Sports Law Review: Sweden

 The Doping Act (1991:1969) covers certain specific doping substances that are criminalised: synthetic anabolic steroids, testosterone, growth hormones and chemical substances, which enhance the production or release of testosterone and its derivatives or of growth hormones.
 These substances may not be imported, transferred, manufactured, acquired for transferal purposes, offered for sale, held or used.
 Anyone wilfully breaking the Act will be sentenced to a maximum of two years' imprisonment.
 If a violation is considered to be a misdemeanour, a fine or a sentence of maximum six months' imprisonment will be imposed.
 However, if a violation is considered to be serious, a sentence of a minimum six months and maximum six years' imprisonment is imposed for a serious felony.
 When judging the seriousness of the crime, it shall be heeded whether it has formed a part of activities carried out on a large scale or commercially and comprising a particularly large amount of doping preparations, or otherwise been of an especially dangerous or ruthless nature.

 The Swedish gambling market changed on 1 January 2019 when the new Gambling Act (2018:1138) entered into force.
 Some parts of the gambling market will be exposed to competition and more operators will, therefore, be able to apply for licences.
 The Swedish Gambling Authority has overall responsibility for licensing and supervision within the field of gambling, and monitors compliance with the Act.
 Its role is to increase state control of the gambling market.
 In recent years, there has been a trend towards increased online gambling through operators without permits in Sweden.
-The new regulation will make it possible for these operators to apply for gambling licences in Sweden.
-This will create better opportunities for controlling the market and establishing a higher level of consumer protection, while gambling operators without licences can be excluded.
+The new regulation has made it possible for these operators to apply for gambling licences in Sweden.
+This will create better opportunities for controlling the market and establishing a higher level of consumer protection, while gambling operators without licences will be excluded.

 Swedish sporting associations, the gambling industry, the justice system and the media have paid increasing attention to match-fixing in recent years, mainly within football.
 The number of cases is growing and the consequences are serious.
 Individual teams and athletes are the primary victims of manipulated matches but, in the long run, they can also damage the credibility of the sports movement, cause losses to gambling companies and their customers, and contribute to diminished societal trust in general.
 Efforts to prevent match-fixing are complicated when operators are run in different countries.

 Match-fixing and other manipulation of sports activities had previously no specific and separate penal provision in the Criminal Code.
 A specific new criminal provision with regard to the manipulation of sports activities has now been introduced in the new Gambling Act.
 Those who take inappropriate actions to manipulate the outcome of a game that is subject to licence requirements under the new Gambling Act shall be imprisoned for a maximum of two years for cheating (gambling fraud).
 The Gambling Authority has also created a special council concerning match-fixing and may halt or prohibit, or both, specific types of betting.
-In 2015, the Swedish Sports Confederation adopted a general code to fight the manipulation of sporting competitions.41 According to the code, it is prohibited to wilfully or negligently take part in the betting and manipulation of sports activities in the ways described in the code.
+In 2015, the Swedish Sports Confederation adopted a general code to fight the manipulation of sporting competitions.40 According to the code, it is prohibited to wilfully or negligently take part in the betting and manipulation of sports activities in the ways described in the code.
 The code applies to all members of the Swedish Sports Confederation (such as sports federations, clubs or individual athletes who participate in sport activities under the auspices of a federation or a club).
 Sanctions may be imposed in the form of a temporary ban for individuals of up to 10 years, fines (for sports federations and clubs) and cancellation of results achieved in competitions, etc.

 In 2015, a court of appeal in Sweden rendered Sweden's first landmark decision in match-fixing and found six people, including three former footballers, guilty of taking bribes to manipulate the outcome of a football match in Division 1, the third level of the Swedish football league system.
 The Swedish Supreme Court denied leave to appeal.